 The [SCTE 55-1] and [SCTE 55-2] systems are fundamentally different in that the SCTE 55-2 system includes a scheduled TDMA upstream that is intolerant of packet network latency/jitter and does not include provisions of equivalent "map advance" DOCSIS features to compensate.
 The SCTE 55-1 system does not include such upstream scheduling capabilities (and timing/jitter constraints), however requires multiple upstream frequencies to operate.
-For reference, the legacy SCTE 55-1 and SCTE 55-2 system solutions are detailed in Appendix I and Appendix II respectively.
+For reference, the legacy SCTE 55-1 and SCTE 55-2 system solutions are detailed in SCTE 55-1 OOB System Notes and SCTE 55-2 System Notes respectively.

-Three approaches for passing OOB signals are specified in this document as follows:
+Five approaches for supporting OOB signals are specified in this document as follows:

-- SCTE 55-2 Remote PHY solution (detailed in Section 6.1) serves to replace the existing SCTE 55-2 modulator/demodulator hardware and RF combining circuitry deployed in legacy headends with small-scale SCTE 55-2 modulator/demodulator functions embedded in each RPD.
-The high-level MAC functionality resides in an external server. - SCTE 55-1 Remote PHY solution (detailed in Section 6.2) serves to utilize existing SCTE 55-1 modulator functionality (packet based output instead of RF output) in the downstream, and place upstream demodulator and reassembly functions in the RPD. - Narrowband Digital Forward (NDF) and Narrowband Digital Return (NDR) digitizes a small portion of the spectrum, and sends the digital samples as payload within packets which traverse between the CMTS and the RPD.
+- SCTE 55-2 Remote PHY solution (detailed in Section 6.1 serves to replace the existing SCTE 55-2 modulator/demodulator hardware and RF combining circuitry deployed n legacy headends with small-scale SCTE 55-2 modulator/demodulator functions embedded in each RPD.
+The high-level MAC functionality resides in an external server. - SCTE 55-2 Remote PHY solution (detailed in Section 6.2) serves to utilize existing SCTE 55-1 modulator functionality (packet based output instead of RF output) in the downstream, and place upstream demodulator and reassembly functions in the RPD. - Narrowband Digital Forward (NDF) and Narrowband Digital Return (NDR) digitizes a small portion of the spectrum, and sends the digital samples as payload within packets which traverse between the CMTS and the RPD.
 This approach works with any type of OOB signal as long as the signal can be contained within the defined pass bands.
-This approach is detailed in Section 7.
+This approach is detailed in Section R-OOB NARROWBAND ARCHITECTURE. - Pilots for automatic gain control (AGC), plant alignment, and support for older plant signal leakage detection systems can be generated by the RPD.
+AGC tones are required in the HFC network to ensure that amplifiers in the network are operating correctly.
+Alignment tones help in measuring frequency alignment of the HFC plant.
+This approach is detailed in Section 8. - CW tones that can be used to support newer leakage detection systems, which use pairs of CWs aligned in spectrum to detect signal leakage, can also be generated by the RPD.
+This approach is detailed in Section 9.